Australian cricket team in the West Indies in 1983–84: Australia vs Barbados

-Kepler Wessells had been injured and flew home.
-Graeme Wood was flown out as a replacement and played in the next tour game against Barbados.
-Phillips played as a batsman while Woolley kept.
+Kepler Wessels injured his knee while fielding during the test match and was sent home; he flew from Barbados to Sydney where he was operated on.
+Graeme Wood was flown out as a replacement and arrived on 21 March, playing in the next tour game against Barbados (Hughes insisted he be acclimatised if he was to play the third test).
+Phillips played as a batter while Woolley kept.